-Early diagnosis and treatment and recovery over a week -month versus years is dependent on education about the condition to both the patient and there companion eg. husband, mother, friends etc
+Early diagnosis, treatment and recovery is dependent on education about the condition to both the patient and there companion eg. husband, mother, friends etc.

-- Abnormal movement, such as tremors or difficulty walking
+- Abnormal movement, such as tremors or difficulty walking/balance

-- Seizures or episodes of shaking and apparent loss of consciousness (nonepileptic seizures) known as dissociative seizures.
+- Dissociative Seizures or episodes of shaking and apparent loss of consciousness

 - Hearing problems or deafness

-The FND program consists of a 2-hour initial evaluation which translates into an individualized treatment plan for each patient depending on their symptoms and diagnostic results.
+The FND program consists of a 1.5 hour initial evaluation which includes a Computerized Balance Testing, Neurological exam, Cognitive Exam, and a computerized vestibular test; VNG.
+An individualized treatment plan for each patient will then be developed based on their symptoms and diagnostic results.